Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Data and Methods

 \subsubsection{Homophily (DH)}

-It is the tendency of individuals to connect (or interact) with similar others \cite{mcpherson2001birds,newman2003structure}.
+It is the tendency of individuals to connect (or interact) with similar others~\cite{mcpherson2001birds,newman2003structure}.
 Thus, the probability that a source node $v_i$ connects to a target node $v_j$ is driven by the homophily between their classes $c_i$ and $c_j$.
 We assign a homophily value to each dyad based on pre-defined homophily parameters within majorities and minorities, $h_{MM}$ and $h_{mm}$, respectively.
 Homophily values range from $0.0$ to $1.0$.
 If the homophily value is high, that means that nodes of the same class are attracted to each other more often than nodes of different attributes.
-Nodes of the same class with homophily $h_{aa}=0.5$ are referred to as \emph{neutral} (i.e., they connect randomly to either class), otherwise they are \emph{heterophilic} if $h_{aa}<0.5$ (i.e., more likely to connect to the other class), or \emph{homophilic} when $h_{aa}>0.5$ (i.e., more likely to connect to the same class).
+Following the definitions from previous work~\cite{rogers1970homophily, karimi2018homophily, fabbri2020effect}, nodes of the same class with homophily $h_{aa}=0.5$ are referred to as \emph{neutral} (i.e., they connect randomly to either class), otherwise they are \emph{heterophilic} if $h_{aa}<0.5$ (i.e., more likely to connect to the other class), or \emph{homophilic} when $h_{aa}>0.5$ (i.e., more likely to connect to the same class).
+Note that in- and between-class homophily values are complementary: $h_{mm}=1-h_{mM}$ and $h_{MM}=1-h_{Mm}$.